-There are four essential components of a standards-based teaching, learning, assessment and reporting system:
+There are four essential components of a standards-based teaching, learning, assessment, and reporting system:

-- Content Standards – describe what a student should know and be able to do at a given grade level.
+- Content standards – describe what a student should know and be able to do at a given grade level

-- Assessments – measurements to see if students have met the content standards for their grade level.
+- Assessments – measurements to see if students have met the content standards for their grade level

-- Standards-based Report Card – allows teachers to communicate a student’s progress on content standards at specific points in the year.
+- Standards-based Report Card – allows teachers to communicate a student’s progress on content standards at specific points in the year

-The standards-based Report Card does not give a traditional letter grade (A, B, C, D, U).
+The Standards-based Report Card does not give a traditional letter grade (A, B, C, D, U).
 Instead, proficiency levels are given for each standard taught and assessed during that marking period.

 Academic Proficiency Scale